Member agencies

 Year joined: 2007

-How the utility is addressing climate change: The Southern Nevada Water Authority (SNWA) has implemented several adaptive management measures to reduce impacts to water supplies and facilities in response to drought and climate change.
+How the utility is addressing climate change: For more than two decades Southern Nevada Water Authority (SNWA) has implemented robust climate adaptation and mitigation actions to ensure a sustainable water future for Southern Nevada.
 These include:

 Location: Clearwater, FL (Main Office)